 In-Ground/Wired Dog Fence

 But, there is another side of the coin.
 First of all, you will need a professional to help you install the fence.
 And this is why the fence’s price is automatically rising (not to mention the repair cost if the wire breaks).
 Also, it’s very similar to physical fencing as this type of fence is not portable.
-It only provides the security in your yard you set the boundaries in.
+It only provides the security in the yard you set the boundaries in.

 Wireless Dog Fence

 Wireless dog fences use GPS or radio signals to send boundaries.
 Unlike a wired dog fence, it’s portable.
 It doesn’t need digging and complicated installation.
-What’s more, the boundaries can also be adjusted to your needs.
+What’s more, the limits can also be adjusted to your needs.
 For example, you can program specific areas as avoidance zones.
 And are not permanent.
-So this means you can change it anytime or take it while travelling.
+So this means you can change it anytime or take it while traveling.
 Everything else is like a wired fence type.

 The pros here are few but quite essential.
 Usually, it only emits a circular boundary and can fluctuate to a small degree.
 Another thing is that the weather conditions can affect the radio signal for boundary lines.
 It means you are not getting a full-proof even if you make done everything else right.

 Why Get A Wireless Dog Fence?